 The 6-foot, 215-pounder has seen Tennessee and North Carolina play this season, as well.
 He attended North Carolina’s season opener against Georgia in the Georgia Dome, so he intends to visit North Carolina in Chapel Hill at some point this year.

-As a sophomore in 2015, Thomas recorded 102 tackles, including 61 solo tackles, and five tackles.
+As a freshman in 2015, Thomas recorded 102 tackles, including 61 solo tackles, and five tackles.

 He has posted 84 tackles, eight tackles for loss, three sacks and an interception in eight games this season.